floppyears/academic-api/readme.md

-# Web API Skeleton
+# Academic API

-Skeleton for Dropwizard Web APIs.
+API for getting academia related data on for grad students, academics, and professors.

 ### Generate Keys